Pwd9000-ML/blog-devto/posts/2022/GitHub-Verified-Commits-SSH/GitHub-Verified-Commits-SSH.md

 ![image.png](https://raw.githubusercontent.com/Pwd9000-ML/blog-devto/main/posts/2022/GitHub-Verified-Commits-SSH/assets/fake01.png)

-Doesn't look like anything out of the norm.
+To the untrained eye, this doesn't look like anything out of the norm.

 As you might have guessed, **my own** user account is called **"Pwd9000-ML"**, this change didn't actually come from me.
 In fact, anyone can spoof a **git commit author** name with just a few terminal commands and pretend to be someone else, for example: